hetalang/heta-specifications/index.md

 -	Describe components but not the algorithms;
 -	Annotation matters.

-The important features of the language are:
+The important requrements to the language are:

 -	Human-readable/writable code can be used for model creation, modification or integration.
--	Easy code parsing for potential implementation into different tools and frameworks.
+-	Easy code parsing and transformation for potential implementation into different tools and frameworks.
 -	Modularity: QSP platform can be subdivided into several modules for better project management.
 -	Shared model parts and datasets are helpful for the development of modeling platforms and parameter identification.
 -	Reach annotation capabilities for better code revision and reporting.